The best road poems selected by Dr Oliver Tearle

 something not to be separated from the dark earth and the light sky, a

+strong citizen of infinity and eternity.
 He was killed on the first day of the battle of Arras, Easter 1917;

 he had survived little more than two months in France.
 Yet his personal